eh220119a/se-summative-1-2025/README.md

 * "As an Admin, I want to upload a CSV file to update the schedule, I want to upload a CSV file containing the updated stand-up schedule so that I can modify the rota without manual entry."

-* "As an Admin, I want to randomize and save a fair schedule, I want to generate a balanced two-week stand-up schedule, ensuring that no team member is overloaded and the schedule is fair."
+* "As an Admin, I want to randomise and save a fair schedule, I want to generate a balanced two-week stand-up schedule, ensuring that no team member is overloaded and the schedule is fair."

 * "As a Team Member, I want to view the full two-week schedule, I want to see a structured table displaying the upcoming two-week stand-up schedule, so I know who is hosting each day."